Cookbook editor and writer Fran McCullough struggled for many years to lose weight, and she's shared her solution: a low-carb diet.

 Does It Work?

 Yes, both low-carb and low-fat diets have been shown to be effective at weight loss.

 Studies have shown that diets that are higher in protein can make you feel fuller.

 Also talk to your doctor if you take diuretics ("water pills").
 Any high-protein diet can lead to an increase in ketones or ketosis and a well-known side-effect, bad breath.
 It can also spark a flare-up of gout.

 The Final Word

 This diet can help you lose weight, but it's not a comprehensive approach to weight management.
-As with any restrictive diet if you chose this approach it should only be used short term.
-To keep the weight off, then you also need to make lifestyle changes.
+As with any restrictive diet, if you choose this approach it should only be used short term with your doctor’s OK.
+To keep the weight off, you also need to make other lifestyle changes.

 The upside to this approach is that it's simple.
 But like any diet, it may be more challenging if you live with people who aren't on the same plan.